Southeast Attack Squadron (SAS)

 10. Individual points are not awarded in Campaign.

-Best of Scale Convoy - This award shall be given to the captain of the
+of Scale Convoy - This award shall be given to the captain of the convoy ship

-convoy ship displaying the best overall scale ship construction and appearance
+displaying the best overall scale ship construction and appearance (as voted on

 A. STANDARDS OF CONDUCT